gatewayprogrammingschool/Rust-For-CSharp-Developers/content/part1.md

 ### Strings

-`Strings `are something that .NET Framework nailed on day 1.
-Since the beginning of C#, `Strings` have been internally represented as full Unicode character arrays that are immutable.
-The `StringBuilder `class has always been around for doing proper string manipulation from the beginning.
-Strings in C# are always a reference type, meaning you never get direct access to it, all you can do is request a copy of it or feed the reference to something else.
-Operations on strings in C# always result in a new `string` (except when using `StringBuilder`).
+`Strings` are something that .NET Framework nailed on day 1.
+Since the beginning of C#, `Strings` have been internally represented as full Unicode (UTF-16, UTF-32 didn't exist when C# was created) character arrays that are immutable.
+The `StringBuilder` class has always been around for doing proper string manipulation from the beginning.  `Strings` in C# are always a reference type, meaning you never get direct access to it, all you can do is request a copy of it or feed the reference to something else.
+Operations on strings in C# always result in a new `string` (except when using `StringBuilder`, which is why `StringBuilder` exists).

 In Rust, there are **two** string types.
 The first, declared as `&str` is very much like a .NET Framework `string`.
 String literals are always of this type.